By Allen Owings, Professor Emeritus (Horticulture), LSU AgCenter

 Encore® Azaleas, as with all ornamental shrubs, benefit from mulching, and should be mulched to a depth of 2-inches.
 Pine straw is excellent, along with pine bark, cedar mulch and more.
 Mulch conserves soil moisture and lessens soil temperature fluctuations in the root zone.
 This keeps roots cooler during the summer months and warmer during the winter months.

-Due to Encore® Azaleas having a shallow root system, maintaining optimal soil moisture levels on your young plants is critical.
+Encore® Azaleas having a shallow root system, maintaining optimal soil moisture levels on your young plants is critical.
 Try to maintain uniformity in soil moisture.
 Do not allow plants to become too dry or too wet.
 For the first month or two after planting, irrigation will be needed from daily to three or four times weekly in the absence of rainfall.
 After several months in the landscape, Encore® Azaleas will perform well by applying about 1-inch of water weekly when rainfall is lacking.
 Irrigate slowly and deeply less often, instead of quickly and shallowly on a more frequent basis.
 Apply irrigation in the root zone area instead of over the foliage canopy of your plants.